ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ### Damageable Object

 By default, **Damageable Objects** are networked when added to the **Hierarchy**.
-This is because the changes of the damageable object at runtime needs to be replicated to the players so they know about the state of the object.
+This is because the changes of the damageable object at runtime need to be replicated to the players so they know about the state of the object.
 When a player shoots a damageable object and kills it, this information needs to be received by the players.
 The more players in your game, the more networked objects are used.

 If we take a look at a general setup of a damageable object, you will see that just for one of these objects, it costs 9 networked objects per player, and this is a basic dummy damageable object.
 9 might not sound a lot, but when you try to support more players in your game, this number will grow very quickly.